Seo Kelleher doesn’t believe in success stories. And she’s not interested in a predetermined end point.

 “I think my advice to anyone out there who’s peering up at their own Everest would be: Stop it.
 Look down.
 Look at your feet.
 Figure out your first steps, and then your next.
 Stop looking at the climb.
 That will unfold naturally,” insists Bruce.

 As Kelleher expands her fitness community, Just Start is only one extension of her movement designed to reach all women, whatever their weight, age, and race.
 In 2017 she will travel to Costa Rica to host a wellness retreat for women from 30 to 60 years old.
-Kelleher hopes the excursion will be a life-changing experience as participants spend a week in a beautiful location, working on nothing but self-care, nurturing oneself and one another, and connecting and building friendships.
+Kelleher hopes the excursion will be a life-changing experience as participants spend a week in a beautiful location, working on nothing but self-care, nurturing themselves and one another, and connecting and building friendships.
+Often, that is what people need.
+They need to take time to themselves and get away from the stress in their lives.
+A short break in another country can completely refresh people, helping them to make some memories and enjoy the world around them.
+People can go to any location for this, but many tend to go to relaxing places like Iceland.
+There are so many peaceful locations in Iceland, so a lot of people tend to visit websites like https://www.rent.is/ to hire camper vans to make sure they can visit them all.

 In addition to upcoming wellness retreats, Kelleher is focusing her attention on women who may be in physically or emotionally abusive relationships.
-In the coming year she will work to include women-only self-defense and empowerment workshops led by just women.
-Her goal is to teach self-defense techniques and situational awareness coupled with mindset, self-worth, and empowerment coaching.
+In the coming year, she will work to include women-only self-defense and empowerment workshops led by just women.
+Her goal is to teach self-defense techniques, such as Brazilian Jiu-Jitsu, and which body shots work best when it comes to protecting yourself against dangerous individuals.
+She may even decide to speak briefly about how being a sensible gun owner can help to fend off potential attacks, but it will be important to realize that you’ll need to check out the relevant gun laws for your area first, (https://gunlawsuits.org/gun-laws/arizona/concealed-carry/ – for Arizona residents) before using this as a form of self-defense.
+As part of her workshop, she will also be focusing on situational awareness coupled with mindset, self-worth, and empowerment coaching.

 “The beauty of building a community of other empowered, loving, supportive women is that they constantly remind me to stop and let others help, love, or nurture me,” says Kelleher.
 “It’s a wonderful feeling to have this kind of sisterhood behind you.
 I wouldn’t change it for the world.”